Jamie Cureton: Coaching career

 Cureton was appointed as an assistant coach at Arsenal's academy in September 2017.

 Following the resignation of Adam Flint in September 2018, Cureton became manager of Bishop's Stortford alongside club owner Steve Smith, as an interim to begin with.
 They guided Stortford to a seventh-place finish in the Isthmian Premier that season.
 In October 2019 he took sole charge of the position.

 In September 2020, he was appointed manager while still an active player at Enfield, becoming player-manager.
+During the 2022–23 season, Cureton guided Enfield to the Essex Senior League title and promotion to the eighth tier.
+He departed the club on 11 September 2023.